-The Service has been working hard to inspect all buildings within the Building Risk Review programme and is pleased to confirm that this work is now complete.

-This is a positive position and gives us the assurance that we understand our risk profile with regards to high-risk buildings; our activity now turns to managing remediation work as well as responding to new and emerging information on risks within some of these buildings.
+The Service has been working hard to inspect all buildings within the Building Risk Review programme and is pleased to confirm that this work is now complete, giving us the assurance that we understand our risk profile with regards to highrisk buildings.
+Our activity continues in managing remediation work as well as responding to new and emerging information on risks within some of these buildings.